ninjaaron/replacing-bash-scripting-with-python/README.rst

   for line in sys.stdin:
       do_stuff_with(line) # <- we didn't remove the newline char this
                           #    time.
 Just mentioning it because it's a
-                          #    difference between python and shell
+                          #    difference between python and shell.

 Naturally, you can also slurp stdin in one go -- though this isn't the most Unix-y design choice, and you could use up your RAM with a very